DarrenC/darrenc.github.io/tech/linux.md

 - -i: performs a case-insensitive search.
 - -n: displays the lines containing the pattern along with the line numbers.
-- -v: displays the lines not containing the specified pattern.
+- -v: displays the lines NOT containing the specified pattern.
 - -c: displays the count of the matching patterns.
 - -r: recursive matches through sub dirs
 - -L: display files NOT matching the pattern